 Where is the best diving in French Polynesia?

-I summarised below what you can expect from scuba diving in popular islands of French Polynesia, but also islands that are more off-the-beaten-track and I had the opportunity to visit.
+I summarised below what you can expect in popular scuba diving islands of French Polynesia: Tahiti, Moorea, Bora-Bora, Rangiroa and Fakarava.
+I also added off-the-beaten-track islands that I had the opportunity to visit: Manihi and Hiva Oa.

 1 – Diving in the Tuamotu Islands: Rangiroa, Fakarava, Manihi, Tikehau